 - Custom fields (text, email, URL, video URL, video upload).

-There are plenty of testimonial examples that you can use types for your company to drag more clients to buy your product/ services.
+So, these are the types of testimonials you should use on your website to build trust and grow your business.
 The only thing that remains for you to do is to find out with testimonial type suits your business best and implement them correctly.